 The circulatory system is one of the primary systems of the body.
-Massage students and therapists need to have a good understanding of the circulatory system anatomy and physiology before taking the MBLEx.
+Massage students and therapists need to have a good understanding of the circulatory system anatomy and physiology before taking the MBLEx in 2021.
 It is also important to have a good understanding of the circulatory system because improving circulation is one of the most common claims of why massage therapy is beneficial.
 So it is useful to be able to explain why this is to potential clients.

 Sometimes called the cardiovascular system, the circulatory system is responsible for circulating blood throughout the body.
 It works together with other body systems to support their functions.